 Accountants often have access to confidential and sensitive financial information, making confidentiality clauses essential to any proposal.

-• Data Handling – Proposals should outline how client data will be securely stored, accessed and managed.
+- Data Handling – Proposals for accountants should outline how client data will be securely stored, accessed and managed.
 This includes detailing any encryption methods used, data access permissions and protocols for data disposal.
 Such transparency fosters client trust and ensures legal compliance.

 4. Pricing & Terms